A Restless Bandit Model for Dynamic Ride Matching with Reneging Travelers: Numerical Results

-In Figure~\ref{fig:uniform_reward}, we investigate the (long-run) average reward of the system under three policies against $\zeta=1,2,\ldots,10$, where the $95\%$ confidence intervals based on the Student t-distribution of the simulated data are maintained within $\pm 3\%$ of the observed mean.
-The average reward is the objective of the RMP described in \eqref{eqn:objective}, acting as a metric that balances system rewards and service quality.
-Besides the BI policy, we consider three more baseline policies: Join-the-Shortest-Queue (JSQ), Join-in-the-Longest-Queue (JLQ), and a policy that myopically assigns customers to the RS services with the highest immediate expected return.
-JSQ is a simple policy that always assigns a newly-arrived $\ell$-customer to the RS service with the least number of waiting $\ell$-customers.
-It is a classical policy that minimizes the average delay of system with parallel birth-and-death processes under mild conditions (see \cite{winston1977optimality}).
-On the other hand, for an RS service associated with customer types $\ell_1,\ell_2$, if the number of waiting $\ell_1$-customers is very large, then more $\ell_2$-customers should be sent here to avoid reneging penalties.
-The JLQ policy is proposed along this idea, which assigns a newly-arrived customer to the RS service with the largest number of customers waiting to share a ride with the new customer.
-Note that JSQ selects an RS service with the least waiting customers among those associated with the same type of a newly-arrived customer; while, JLQ selects an RS service with the largest number of customers who are waiting for the newly-arrived customer to share a vehicle.
-We refer to the baseline policy that myopically assigns customers as the \emph{myopic} policy in the sequel.
-When the myopic policy is employed and an $\ell$-customer arrives at time $t$, the customer will be assigned to an RS service $j$ with the highest immediate expected return.
-The immediate expected return is considered as the difference between the immediate expected rewards gained by selecting and not selecting this RS service; that is, $R(\bm{N}^{\rm{myopic}}_j(t),(1,1))-R(\bm{N}^{\rm{myopic}}_j(t),(0,1))$ if $\ell_1(j)=\ell$; otherwise, $R(\bm{N}^{\rm{myopic}}_j(t),(1,1))-R(\bm{N}^{\rm{myopic}}_j(t),(1,0))$.
-Here, the action variable associate to the $\ell$-customer is set to $1$ and $0$ indicating that this RS service is and is not selected, respectively.
-Tie cases are broken randomly.
+Consider the baseline policies: Join-in-the-Longest-Queue (JLQ), and a policy that myopically assigns travelers to the matches with the highest immediate expected return.
+For the match $e\in{\mE}$ associated with traveler types $\ell^D(e),\ell^R(e)$, if the number of the waiting drivers (riders) is very large, then more riders (drivers) should be sent here to avoid reneging penalties.
+The JLQ policy is proposed along this idea, which assigns a newly arrived traveler to the match with the largest number of travelers waiting to share a ride with the new traveler.
+We refer to the baseline policy that myopically assigns travelers as the \emph{myopic} policy in the sequel.
+When the myopic policy is employed and a traveler of type $\ell\in{\mL}$ arrives at time $t$, the traveler will be assigned to the match $e$ (incident to the vertex $\ell$) with the highest immediate expected return.
+The immediate expected return is considered as the difference between the immediate expected rewards gained by selecting and not selecting this match; that is, if $\ell^D(e)=\ell$, then the immediate expected return is set to $R({N^{\text{myopic}}_e(t)},1,1)-R({N^{\text{myopic}}_e(t)},0,1)$; otherwise, $R({N^{\text{myopic}}_e(t)},1,1)-R({N^{\text{myopic}}_e(t)},1,0)$.
+Tie cases are broken by choosing the least label of the match.